gSchool/DNA-release-2/02-Phase-1/02a-dso-dod.md

 ## Learning Objectives

-By the end of this lesson you will be able to:
+By the end of this lesson you should be able to:

 * Understand the DoD workflow complexity supporting DevSecOps
-* Contrast the responsibilities of Software Acquisition Professionals versus Software Practitioners
+* Recognize the differences in responsibilities for Software Acquisition Professionals versus Software Practitioners

 ### !callout-info
 ## Note:
-From this lesson on we will use ‘DevSecOps’ vice ‘DevOps’.
-We first introduced DevOps, as it is the terminology commonly used in industry and validated the overall approach.
-While in the DoD you will more commonly hear the term ‘DevSecOps’.
-The emphasis on ‘Sec’ largely is influenced by the importance of security in many DoD capabilities, but also serves to remind that ‘DevSecOps’ is more than three functions--it encompasses many roles and highlights the value of a multi-functional team.
+From this lesson on, we will use ‘DevSecOps’ instead of ‘DevOps’.
+The terminology commonly used in the private sector is DevOps, but while working within the DoD you will more commonly hear the term DevSecOps.
+The emphasis on 'Sec' (for Security) is due largely to the importance of security in many DoD capabilities, but it also serves as a reminder that 'DevSecOps' is more than three functions.
+In fact, it encompasses many roles, and highlights the value of a multi-functional team.

 ### !end-callout